Schedule of Events

 Join students, families, alumni, faculty and staff for food and fun!

-Preregistration is not required for current students.
-Students can use a meal swipe as payment on site.
+Preregistration is required for everyone except for current students.
+Students will use a meal swipe on site.

 Culture Cookout

-Sponsored by Popel Shaw Center with hosts from the African American Alumni Association of Dickinson College, Delta Sigma Theta Sorority, Inc., and Kappa Alpha Psi Fraternity.
-Alumni, students, and families are welcome to join us for fabulous food and fellowship as we build community at the Popel Shaw Center for Race & Ethnicity.
+This event is sponsored by the Popel Shaw Center with hosts from the African American Alumni Association of Dickinson College, Delta Sigma Theta Sorority, Inc., and Kappa Alpha Psi Fraternity.
+Alumni, students, and families are welcome to join us for fabulous food and fellowship as we build community at the Popel Shaw Center.

 Phi Delta Theta Fraternity Alumni Trustees Meeting